Mvgnu/smplat/packages/types/README.md

 ## Loyalty

 New loyalty and referral response contracts are exported from `src/loyalty` so storefront and operator dashboards can hydrate UI components without duplicating type definitions.
+Checkout intent models (`LoyaltyCheckoutIntent`, `LoyaltyNextActionCard`) coordinate cross-surface follow-up flows between checkout, success, and the loyalty hub while keeping API and web clients aligned.